Ikaros-Robotics/midas/README.md

 all you need is
 `sudo apt install ros-humble-moveit`

+Install dependencies for Ignition Gazebo

+`sudo apt install ros-humble-ros-gz`

+`sudo apt install ros-humble-ign-ros2-control`

-build the packages with colcon build
+build the packages with
+`colcon build`

 source the install
 `source install/setup.bash`